neomjs/neo/resources/data/deck/learnneo/pages/ComponentsAndContainers.md

 ### Vbox and hbox

-Items are arranged vertically or horizontally.
-On-axis and off-axis alignment can be specified.
+With `vbox` and `hbox`, items are arranged vertically or horizontally.

 <pre data-neo>
 import Button    from '../../../../src/button/Base.mjs';